 Just a quick update on my travel plans.
 I spent two months in Cape Town and then traveled all the way to Johannesburg by Baz Bus.
 I visited the following places along the way: Wilderness, Knysna, Plettenberg Bay, Bloukrans Bridge (where I jumped the world’s highest bridge bungee jump!), Tsitsikamma National Park, Jeffrey’s Bay, Port Elizabeth, Hogsback, Coffee Bay, Southern Drakensberg, Lesotho, Warner Beach (and Umkomaas for scuba diving), Durban, Northern Drakensberg and finally Johannesburg.
 I’ll write more about my South African travels later.

-It was definitely a month full of traveling, and I was in kind of a tight schedule because my South African visa was about to expire.
+It was a month full of traveling, and I was in kind of on a tight schedule because my South African visa was about to expire.
 I had planned to travel directly to Swaziland from Johannesburg, but I spontaneously booked a flight to Mauritius.
-I’ve been secretly searching the flight prices the whole time I’ve been in South Africa, and Johannesburg is definitely the cheapest place to fly there.
+I’ve been secretly searching the flight prices the whole time I’ve been in South Africa, and Johannesburg seemed to offer the cheapest connections.

 So the plan after Swaziland is to visit these countries: Mozambique, Tanzania, Burundi, Rwanda, DR Congo, Uganda, South Sudan, Ethiopia, Somaliland, Djibouti, Sudan and Egypt.
 From Egypt, I’ll fly to Eritrea because traveling there overland is almost an impossible task.
 I’ll also need to fly to South Sudan because the country is in civil war and taking a bus from Uganda to Juba, the capital of South Sudan, would be like committing suicide.
 It’s extremely dangerous, and people are getting killed there on a daily basis.
-Juba is one of the safest places to visit in the country, but still not safe at all, so to be honest, I’m already kind of nervous.
+Juba is one of the safest places to visit in the country, and that’s where I will go.
+I wouldn’t recommend people traveling to South Sudan right now, but because, as most of you know, I’m on a quest to visit every country in the world, I won’t skip countries and wait for better days to come.

 Two years ago I did a backpacking trip from Nairobi to Cape Town, and I visited these countries: Kenya, Tanzania, Malawi, Zambia, Zimbabwe, Botswana, Namibia and South Africa.
 So this time around only South Africa and Tanzania are countries where I’ve been before.
 I’m so excited to see new countries in Africa!

 I haven’t applied for any visas yet, and I plan to do that on the road.
 I’m hoping that it’s not going to be a problem.
 The first country I need a visa is Burundi, so I might get stuck in Dar es Salaam for a while as I’ve heard the visa process may take up to two weeks.
-Eritrea is supposed to be one of the hardest countries in the world to get a visa, but I’ve already contacted a tour company there, and they will organize a visa for me so that I can just pick it up from the airport.
+Eritrea is supposed to be one of the hardest countries in the world to get a visa, but I’ve already made some contacts there, and they will organize a visa for me so that I can just pick it up from the airport.

 What could possibly go wrong?